quicwg/multipath/draft-ietf-quic-multipath.md

 Option | Definition
 ---------|---------------------------------------
 0x0      | don't support multipath
-0x1      | supports multipath as defined in this proposal {: #param_value_definition title="Available value for enable_multipath"}
+0x1      | supports multipath as defined in this document {: #param_value_definition title="Available value for enable_multipath"}

 If for any one of the endpoints the parameter is absent or set to 0,